Bubbles, Bubbles Everywhere: What Your Bubbly Cottage Cheese is Trying to Tell You

 And it is oxidation that will generally start to age cheese.

-So, in order to protect against oxidation, cottage cheese packing is usually filled with carbon dioxide.
+So, to protect against oxidation, cottage cheese packing is usually filled with carbon dioxide.

 This will help to stop the aging process while the cheese remains in its packaging.